opnsense/tools/README.md

 * TYPE:		the base name of the top package to be installed
 * UEFI:		use amd64 hybrid images for said images, e.g. "vga vm"
 * VERSION:	a version tag (if applicable)
-* ZFS:		ZFS pool name to use for VM images
+* ZFS:		ZFS pool name to create for VM images, e.g. "zpool"

 How to specify build options via configuration file
 ---------------------------------------------------